The Phantom: United States

+In 2024, Mad Cave Studios published a new Flash Gordon comic book, a trade paperback of Marvel's Defenders of the Earth series, and launched a new series of the team.
+Mad Cave released an issue #0 for Free Comic Book Day 2025 written by Ray Fawkes and illustrated by Russell Mark Olson.

 Nordic region

 Egmont Publications has published original Phantom stories in a fortnightly Phantom comic book in Sweden as Fantomen, in Denmark and Norway as Fantomet and in Finland as Mustanaamio (Black Mask).
 The first issue of Fantomen was dated October 1950, and over 1,600 issues have been published.
 The first story created originally for Fantomen was published in 1963, and there are a total of over 900 Fantomen stories.
 The average Fantomen story is over 30 pages, compared to 20–24 pages for most American comics.
-Artists and writers who have created stories for Fantomen include Dick Giordano, Donne Avenell, Heiner Bade, David Bishop, Georges Bess, Jaime Vallvé, Joan Boix, Tony DePaul, Ulf Granberg, Ben Raab, Rolf Gohs, Scott Goodall, Eirik Ildahl, Kari Leppänen, Hans Lindahl, Janne Lundström, Cesar Spadari, Bob McLeod, Jean-Yves Mitton, Lennart Moberg, Claes Reimerthi, Paul Ryan, Alex Saviuk, Graham Nolan, Romano Felmang and Norman Worker, and they have been nicknamed "Team Fantomen".
+Artists and writers who have created stories for Fantomen include Dick Giordano, Donne Avenell, Heiner Bade, David Bishop, Dai Darell, Georges Bess, Jaime Vallvé, Joan Boix, Tony DePaul, Ulf Granberg, Ben Raab, Rolf Gohs, Scott Goodall, Eirik Ildahl, Kari Leppänen, Hans Lindahl, Janne Lundström, Cesar Spadari, Bob McLeod, Jean-Yves Mitton, Lennart Moberg, Claes Reimerthi, Paul Ryan, Alex Saviuk, Graham Nolan, Romano Felmang and Norman Worker, and they have been nicknamed "Team Fantomen".
 The team have experimented with the character and his surroundings, with Singh Brotherhood leader Sandal Singh taking over as President of Bangalla and the Phantom and Diana having marriage problems.
 In 2018, the Norwegian branch of Egmont issued a statement that the Norwegian Fantomet edition would get cancelled at the end of 2018, thus leaving the Swedish edition as the only remaining edition in Scandinavia.
-The Phantom has been noticeable part of culture in Sweden especially.
-Between 1986 and 2009 there was even a "Fantomenland" (Phantom Land) at the Parken Zoo in Eskilstuna in Sweden.
+The Phantom has been a noticeable part of culture in Sweden especially.
+Between 1986 and 2010, there was even a "Fantomenland" (Phantom Land) at the Parken Zoo in Eskilstuna in Sweden.